Navigating Third-Party Energy Suppliers: What You Need to Know

 But what are you losing?

-If you have a grid-tied solar system with net metering, you’re losing a lot.
+You're losing a lot if you have a grid-tied solar system with net metering.

 That means you’re not using the 26 kWh your system has produced, but you could probably use that energy when you come home, right?
 But you’re not drawing from your solar system because the sun went down, and it can’t produce.
 If you have net metering, you can draw on the credit from those 26 kWh while the sun is down, meaning free power for your family.
 If you don’t have net metering, those 26 kWh are lost.

-Instead of using free electricity generated by your solar system, you’ll have to purchase those 26 kWh at the $0.10/kWh rate.
+Instead of using free electricity from your solar system, you’ll have to purchase those 26 kWh at the $0.10/kWh rate.
 That’s $2.60 a day, which adds up to $949 a year.
 Multiply that by the 30-year lifespan of your solar system, and you’re talking big money!

 Even if you’re offered a lower electricity rate by a third-party energy supplier, with solar, the price of foregoing net metering will likely never make it worth it.